ivoitovych/tt-container/cached/README.md

     --ssh-key /path/to/ssh/keys
   ```

-The script generates an image tag based on options (e.g., incorporating branch name, sanitized for Docker) and forwards SSH for cloning.
+**Note:** If you try to build an image for a commit that already exists, the script will show an error with options to use the existing image, backup and rebuild, or build a different commit.

+The script generates an image name including the commit hash (e.g., `user-tt-metal-env-built-debug-eca8b5a8f1`) to prevent conflicts when working with multiple commits.

 ## Running the Container

 Use `run_tt_docker.sh` to launch the container.
 It mounts necessary devices and volumes for hardware access and development.
+If no image is specified, it automatically selects the most recently created image.

 ### Usage
 ```bash